Charter for Compassion Blogs

 John Smelcer's Blog

 John Smelcer, Ph.D., is the author of over fifty books, many translated and published worldwide.
 His bestselling book of mythology, The Raven and the Totem, includes a foreword by Joseph Campbell (The Power of Myth).
 With Russian Orthodox Archbishop Benjamin, John contributed to the revised map of global Christianity in the 10th edition of Living Religions (Mary Pat Fisher, Ed.).
 With the Dalai Lama, John co-authored a poem on compassion.
-He is currently writing a book about how war corrupts and unhinges conscience.
+He is currently writing a book about his experience of discovering the worldly possessions of Thomas Merton in the spring of 2015.
 Dr. Smelcer’s education includes postdoctoral studies at Cambridge, Oxford, and Harvard, where he studied Buddhism, Islam and Sufism, Hinduism, Judaism, and Christianity, including the historical Jesus of Nazareth.

 TED Blog of Charter Stories